CHESS-mission/digital_twin_CubeSat/README.md

 	```bash
 	sphinx-apidoc -o docs/doc_generation src/ --force
 	```
-5. Go back to the *docs/doc_generation/* directory
+6. Go back to the *docs/doc_generation/* directory
-6. Generate the HMTL documentation
+7. Generate the HMTL documentation
 	```bash
 	make html
 	```

 The updated documentation will be located in the *docs/html/* folder.

+**Important Note**: The `grafana_visualization.rst` file contains manually created documentation for the Grafana interface and should NOT be deleted when rebuilding documentation.

 If only code changes are made (such as modifying functions or classes), and no new files are added or removed, simply run `make html` in the *docs/doc_generation/* directory to re-generate the documentation.